BogdanStirbat/order-management-aws-architectures/README.md

 # Architecture 1: deployed on EC2 using AMI.

 The application runs on EC2 instances.
-The build process bakes an AMI image; EC2 instances starts from this pre-baked AMI.

 Architecture diagram: